Purchases made through links may earn us a small commission, at no extra cost to you.

-Even though I prefer places with less people, I found myself enjoying the lively atmosphere on the main street.
+Even though I prefer places with less people, I found myself enjoying the lively atmosphere on the main street of Oshino Hakkai village.

-Walking further away from the main street, I found areas that were quieter and less developed.
+Walking further away from the main road, I found areas that were quieter and less developed.
 I sat and watched ducks swim while an old man and two young boys fished nearby.

-As I visited the ponds, I enjoyed reading about the folklore surrounding them.
+As I visited the Oshino Hakkai springs, I enjoyed reading about the folklore surrounding them.
 The most interesting thing I learned was that in 1983, water from Wakuike Pond was carried by the Space Shuttle Challenger and used for an experiment to make snow in space.

 The ponds may be Oshino’s main attraction, but the highlight for me was the open-air museum, Hannoki Bayashi Shiryokan.